tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** After Copenhagen TI, Yatoro, Collapse, and Mira all decided to take a break.
-Satanic and Rue were both brought in from Spirit's Yellow Submarine academy team and Malik from PSG Quest as a temporary offlaner.
+Satanic and rue were both brought in from Spirit's Yellow Submarine academy team and Malik from PSG Quest as a temporary offlaner.

 In January, Yatoro and Collapse returned.
 As for Mira?
 Ooooh yeah...
-I think...  we're actually gonna stick with Rue...
+I think...  we're actually gonna stick with rue...

 **How was their season?**